 The work-to-rest ratio is the most controllable variable in home HIIT programming and has a direct, dose-response relationship with fat oxidation outcomes.
 Understanding this relationship allows precise calibration of session intensity based on current fitness level and target adaptation.

-Carl Foster, PhD, and colleagues (2015, PMID 25440254) investigated the effects of varying HIIT structures on aerobic capacity and metabolic response.
-Foster’s research identified exercise density (the proportion of total session time spent in high-intensity work) as a primary driver of both cardiovascular adaptation and fat oxidation.
-Higher-density protocols (more work relative to rest) consistently produced greater metabolic responses per unit of session time.
+Carl Foster, PhD, and colleagues (2015, PMID 26664271) compared HIIT and steady-state protocols on aerobic and anaerobic capacity and found that interval structures produced greater dual-system improvements at equivalent total training time, with untrained participants also rating HIIT sessions as more enjoyable than steady-state work.
+The implication for fat-burn programming is that exercise density (the proportion of total session time spent in high-intensity work) is a primary driver of both cardiovascular adaptation and the training-volume adherence that sustains fat loss across weeks.
+Higher-density protocols (more work relative to rest) consistently produced greater metabolic responses per unit of session time in their interval conditions.
 This principle provides the theoretical basis for progressively shortening rest periods as a primary progression tool in home HIIT.

 The practical implications for home training are clear.
 A 20:10 ratio (Tabata-style) produces maximum intensity but is accessible only to well-conditioned individuals; for beginners attempting this ratio, form deteriorates rapidly and injury risk increases.
 A 30:30 ratio provides an appropriate starting point: sufficient intensity to reach 80% maximum heart rate during work intervals, with enough recovery to maintain form and repeat the effort across 4 rounds.
 Moving from 30:30 to 40:20 to 40:15 over four to six weeks creates a structured progression that continuously challenges the metabolic system without requiring any equipment change.